DeXianProtocol/dexian_lending_protocol/CONTRIBUTING.md

 # Welcome to ENS docs contributing guide

-Thank you for investing your time in contributing to our documentation!
-Any contribution you make will be reflected on [docs.ens.domains](https://docs.ens.domains) :sparkles:.
+Thank you for investing your time in contributing dexian staking earning!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.

 ## Getting started

-This guide will walk you through the process of contributing to the ENS docs.
+This guide will walk you through the process of contributing to the dexian staking earning.
 If you are new to GitHub, you can checkout this [GitHub tutorial](https://guides.github.com/activities/hello-world/) to get started.

 ### Issues

 #### Create a new issue

-If you spot a problem with the docs, [search if an issue already exists](https://github.com/ensdomains/docs/issues).
-If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/ensdomains/docs/issues/new).
+If you spot a problem with the docs, [search if an issue already exists](https://github.com/DeXianProtocol/dexian_lending_protocol/issues).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/DeXianProtocol/dexian_lending_protocol/issues/new).

 #### Solve an issue

-Scan through our [existing issues](https://github.com/ensdomains/docs/issues) to find one that interests you.
+Scan through our [existing issues](https://github.com/DeXianProtocol/dexian_lending_protocol/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 As a general rule, we don't assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes